WHEA Fellowship in Educational Scholarship

 - Workshop 6 - March 20, 2019: Data management and preparing for statistical consultation

-- Project group meetings: monthly April 2019 – March 2020 (timing determined by group members)
+- Project mentoring sessions: monthly April 2019 – March 2020 (timing determined by participants)

 - Graduation & Projects Presentation event – March 2020, date TBD

 - Attend at least 80% of monthly project group meetings

 - Attend kickoff and wrap up events

 $1200 per participant to be paid by school, department, or applicable administrative unit